NikoZBK/SimpleAuthenticationApp/README.md

   * Access and refresh token generation
 * Protected routes
   * Tokens are validated
-* User information is managed with MongoDB
+* User information is stored using MongoDB

+## Instructions

 To install all the dependencies, run the following command: